Board of Directors

 Alden Meyer - Director

 Alden Meyer has been coming up to the St. Joseph Channel since he was a small child, spending summers at his family's camp on Portlock Island.
-In 1995, Alden and his wife Connie acquired several islands off of Pine Island and relocated down the channel; in 2023, they donated one of the islands to CALT as the Bowen Island Preserve.
+In 1995, Alden and his wife Connie acquired several islands off of Pine Island and relocated down the channel; in 2023, they donated one of the islands to the Central Algoma Land Trust as the Bowen Island Preserve.
 Alden has dedicated his career to environmental and clean energy advocacy, with a focus on responding to the threat of climate change.
 He draws strength and renewal from the natural beauty of the St. Joseph Channel and the wonderful community of friends and family that he and Connie are part of each summer.
-Alden is honored to serve on the CALT Board of Directors and to play a small part in conserving the lands and wildlife he loves so much.
+Alden is honoured to serve on the Central Algoma Land Trust Board of Directors and to play a small part in conserving the lands and wildlife he loves so much.

 Drausin Wulsin - Director